smolquants/papr-review-2023-02/review/funding-rates.md

 ### ETH Collateral

 One way to look at the papr funding rate mechanism (and expectations for what the rate might be) would be to apply no-arbitrage arguments to the system.
-Take the super simplified case of ETH as the collateral users are borrowing papr against (i.e. replicating RAI).
+Take the super simplified case of ETH as the collateral users are borrowing PAPR against (i.e. replicating RAI).
 By no-arbitrage / [interest rate parity](https://en.wikipedia.org/wiki/Interest_rate_parity), I could:

 - Take out a loan by minting paprETH against my ETH